qurator-spk/eynollah/docs/train.md

 its sub-parameters, and continued training are defined only for segmentation use cases and enhancements, not for classification and machine-based reading order, as you can see in their example config files.

-* backbone_type: For segmentation tasks (such as text line, binarization, and layout detection) and enhancement, we
-* offer two backbone options: a "nontransformer" and a "transformer" backbone.
-For the "transformer" backbone, we first
-* apply a CNN followed by a transformer.
+* `backbone_type`: For segmentation tasks (such as text line, binarization, and layout detection) and enhancement, we offer two backbone options: a "nontransformer" and a "transformer" backbone.
+For the "transformer" backbone, we first apply a CNN followed by a transformer.
 In contrast, the "nontransformer" backbone utilizes only a CNN ResNet-50.
-* task : The task parameter can have values such as "segmentation", "enhancement", "classification", and "reading_order".
+* `task`: The task parameter can have values such as "segmentation", "enhancement", "classification", and "reading_order".
-* patches: If you want to break input images into smaller patches (input size of the model) you need to set this
+* `patches`: If you want to break input images into smaller patches (input size of the model) you need to set this
-* parameter to ``true``.
-In the case that the model should see the image once, like page extraction, patches should be
-* set to ``false``.
+* parameter to `true`.
+In the case that the model should see the image once, like page extraction, patches should be set to ``false``.
-* n_batch: Number of batches at each iteration.
+* `n_batch`: Number of batches at each iteration.
-* n_classes: Number of classes.
+* `n_classes`: Number of classes.
 In the case of binary classification this should be 2.
-In the case of reading_order it
-* should set to 1.
+In the case of reading_order it should set to 1.
 And for the case of layout detection just the unique number of classes should be given.
-* n_epochs: Number of epochs.
+* `n_epochs`: Number of epochs.
-* input_height: This indicates the height of model's input.
+* `input_height`: This indicates the height of model's input.
-* input_width: This indicates the width of model's input.
+* `input_width`: This indicates the width of model's input.
-* weight_decay: Weight decay of l2 regularization of model layers.
+* `weight_decay`: Weight decay of l2 regularization of model layers.
-* pretraining: Set to ``true`` to load pretrained weights of ResNet50 encoder.
-The downloaded weights should be saved
-* in a folder named "pretrained_model" in the same directory of "train.py" script.
+* `pretraining`: Set to `true` to load pretrained weights of ResNet50 encoder.
+The downloaded weights should be saved in a folder named "pretrained_model" in the same directory of "train.py" script.
-* augmentation: If you want to apply any kind of augmentation this parameter should first set to ``true``.
+* `augmentation`: If you want to apply any kind of augmentation this parameter should first set to `true`.
-* flip_aug: If ``true``, different types of filp will be applied on image.
+* `flip_aug`: If `true`, different types of filp will be applied on image.
 Type of flips is given with "flip_index" parameter.
-* blur_aug: If ``true``, different types of blurring will be applied on image.
+* `blur_aug`: If `true`, different types of blurring will be applied on image.
 Type of blurrings is given with "blur_k" parameter.
-* scaling: If ``true``, scaling will be applied on image.
+* `scaling`: If `true`, scaling will be applied on image.
 Scale of scaling is given with "scales" parameter.
-* degrading: If ``true``, degrading will be applied to the image.
+* `degrading`: If `true`, degrading will be applied to the image.
 The amount of degrading is defined with "degrade_scales" parameter.
-* brightening: If ``true``, brightening will be applied to the image.
+* `brightening`: If `true`, brightening will be applied to the image.
 The amount of brightening is defined with "brightness" parameter.
-* rotation_not_90: If ``true``, rotation (not 90 degree) will be applied on image.
+* `rotation_not_90`: If `true`, rotation (not 90 degree) will be applied on image.
 Rotation angles are given with "thetha" parameter.
-* rotation: If ``true``, 90 degree rotation will be applied on image.
+* `rotation`: If `true`, 90 degree rotation will be applied on image.
-* binarization: If ``true``,Otsu thresholding will be applied to augment the input data with binarized images.
+* `binarization`: If `true`,Otsu thresholding will be applied to augment the input data with binarized images.
-* scaling_bluring: If ``true``, combination of scaling and blurring will be applied on image.
+* `scaling_bluring`: If `true`, combination of scaling and blurring will be applied on image.
-* scaling_binarization: If ``true``, combination of scaling and binarization will be applied on image.
+* `scaling_binarization`: If `true`, combination of scaling and binarization will be applied on image.
-* scaling_flip: If ``true``, combination of scaling and flip will be applied on image.
+* `scaling_flip`: If `true`, combination of scaling and flip will be applied on image.
-* flip_index: Type of flips.
+* `flip_index`: Type of flips.
-* blur_k: Type of blurrings.
+* `blur_k`: Type of blurrings.
-* scales: Scales of scaling.
+* `scales`: Scales of scaling.
-* brightness: The amount of brightenings.
+* `brightness`: The amount of brightenings.
-* thetha: Rotation angles.
+* `thetha`: Rotation angles.
-* degrade_scales: The amount of degradings.
+* `degrade_scales`: The amount of degradings.
-* continue_training: If ``true``, it means that you have already trained a  model and you would like to continue the training.
+* `continue_training`: If `true`, it means that you have already trained a  model and you would like to continue the training.
 So it is needed to providethe dir of trained model with "dir_of_start_model" and index for naming themodels.
-For example if you have already trained for 3 epochs then your lastindex is 2 and if you want to continue from model_1.h5, you can set
-``index_start`` to 3 to start naming model with index 3.
+For example if you have already trained for 3 epochs then your lastindex is 2 and if you want to continue from model_1.h5, you can set `index_start` to 3 to start naming model with index 3.
-* weighted_loss: If ``true``, this means that you want to apply weighted categorical_crossentropy as loss fucntion.
-Be carefull if you set to ``true``the parameter "is_loss_soft_dice" should be ``false``
+* `weighted_loss`: If `true`, this means that you want to apply weighted categorical_crossentropy as loss fucntion.
+Be carefull if you set to `true`the parameter "is_loss_soft_dice" should be ``false``
-* data_is_provided: If you have already provided the input data you can set  this to ``true``.
+* `data_is_provided`: If you have already provided the input data you can set  this to `true`.
 Be sure that the train and eval data are in"dir_output".Since when once we provide training data we resize and augmentthem and then wewrite them in sub-directories train and eval in "dir_output".
-* dir_train: This is the directory of "images" and "labels" (dir_train should include two subdirectories with names of images and labels ) for raw images and labels.
+* `dir_train`: This is the directory of "images" and "labels" (dir_train should include two subdirectories with names of images and labels ) for raw images and labels.
 Namely they are not prepared (not resized and not augmented) yet for training the model.
 When we run this tool these raw data will be transformed to suitable size needed for the model and they will be written in "dir_output" in train and eval directories.
 Each of train and eval include "images" and "labels" sub-directories.
-* index_start: Starting index for saved models in the case that "continue_training"  is ``true``.
+* `index_start`: Starting index for saved models in the case that "continue_training"  is `true`.
-* dir_of_start_model: Directory containing pretrained model to continue training the model in the case that "continue_training"  is ``true``.
+* `dir_of_start_model`: Directory containing pretrained model to continue training the model in the case that "continue_training"  is `true`.
-* transformer_num_patches_xy: Number of patches for vision transformer in x and y direction respectively.
+* `transformer_num_patches_xy`: Number of patches for vision transformer in x and y direction respectively.
-* transformer_patchsize_x: Patch size of vision transformer patches in x direction.
+* `transformer_patchsize_x`: Patch size of vision transformer patches in x direction.
-* transformer_patchsize_y: Patch size of vision transformer patches in y direction.
+* `transformer_patchsize_y`: Patch size of vision transformer patches in y direction.
-* transformer_projection_dim: Transformer projection dimension.
+* `transformer_projection_dim`: Transformer projection dimension.
 Default value is 64.
-* transformer_mlp_head_units: Transformer Multilayer Perceptron (MLP) head units.
+* `transformer_mlp_head_units`: Transformer Multilayer Perceptron (MLP) head units.
 Default value is [128, 64].
-* transformer_layers: transformer layers.
+* `transformer_layers`: transformer layers.
 Default value is 8.
-* transformer_num_heads: Transformer number of heads.
+* `transformer_num_heads`: Transformer number of heads.
 Default value is 4.
-* transformer_cnn_first: We have two types of vision transformers.
+* `transformer_cnn_first`: We have two types of vision transformers.
 In one type, a CNN is applied first, followed by a transformer.
 In the other type, this order is reversed.
 If transformer_cnn_first is true, it means the CNN will be applied before the transformer.
 Default value is true.

 In the case of segmentation and enhancement the train and evaluation directory should be as following.